TracerBench/tracerbench/README.md

 When comparing TracerBench to [Lighthouse](https://github.com/GoogleChrome/lighthouse).
 The primary difference is TracerBench is focused on getting a low variance for a metric across many samples versus getting a hard to replicate performance report.
 Lighthouse enables many "disabled-by-default" tracing categories while TracerBench can be instrumented without any "disabled-by-default" and with minimal impact on your application; as such TracerBench instrumentation can be "check-in" and left in your application without worry of negative performance impacts.

+# User-Stories

+Chris leveraged TracerBench in some of his recent Ember.js work on including native accessor functions in "classic" JS classes.

+"This [TracerBench Stats Test](https://github.com/TracerBench/tracerbench/raw/master/docs/native-accessor-fn.pdf) showed us with some confidence that the changes we were making to add a new feature in Ember wouldn't cause significant regressions in existing applications.
+We knew that the new feature would require some amount of work on the critical path for class instantiation, and thus for application boot, so having a way to measure the overall impact was invaluable.
+Without this kind of test, microbenchmarks would only have given us context as to how much more or less this piece of work was in isolation, and we wouldn't have been able to know if cumulatively running the new code would have a measurable impact on end users." -- [Chris Garrett](https://github.com/pzuraq) / Ember.js Core Team Member

+---

 # CLI

 The recommended way of consuming TracerBench is via the [TracerBench-CLI](https://github.com/TracerBench/tracerbench/tree/master/packages/cli)